carnarez/slidev-init/README.md

-A few tools I do not deem necessary to install on my machine and clutter it.
-Act as a reminder of where to find what too.
+A few tools I do not deem necessary to install and clutter my machien with.
+Also act as a reminder of where to find what.